 A: Both products use your home as collateral.
 The main differences between the products are:

-The home equity line of credit is accessible for a long–term draw period, usually by check.
+The home equity line of credit is accessible for a long–term draw period.
 Once you pay down your balance, you then have more money available to spend again if necessary.
 A home equity loan disburses all funds at once when the loan term starts and you cannot access any further funds without refinancing.

 A home equity line of credit has a variable interest rate.
 A home equity loan has a fixed rate.